Magnetism: Interpretation of magnetism by means of relative velocities

+Since 1870, Maxwell electrodynamics has been developed, which postulates that electric and magnetic fields exist.
+In Maxwell's electrodynamics, the actual electromagnetic force can be calculated using the Lorentz force, which, like the Weber force, is speed-dependent.
+However, Maxwell's electrodynamics is not fully compatible with the work of Ampère, Gauss and Weber in the quasi-static regime.
+In particular, Ampère's original force law and the Biot-Savart law are only equivalent if the field-generating conductor loop is closed.
+Maxwell's electrodynamics therefore represents a break with the interpretation of magnetism by Gauss and Weber, since in Maxwell's electrodynamics it is no longer possible to deduce the magnetic force from a central force.

 Quantum-mechanical origin of magnetism

 While heuristic explanations based on classical physics can be formulated, diamagnetism, paramagnetism and ferromagnetism can be fully explained only using quantum theory.

 A successful model was developed already in 1927, by Walter Heitler and Fritz London, who derived, quantum-mechanically, how hydrogen molecules are formed from hydrogen atoms, i.e. from the atomic hydrogen orbitals $u_A$ and $u_B$ centered at the nuclei A and B, see below.
 That this leads to magnetism is not at all obvious, but will be explained in the following.

 According to the Heitler–London theory, so-called two-body molecular $\sigma$-orbitals are formed, namely the resulting orbital is:

 Here the last product means that a first electron, r1, is in an atomic hydrogen-orbital centered at the second nucleus, whereas the second electron runs around the first nucleus.
 This "exchange" phenomenon is an expression for the quantum-mechanical property that particles with identical properties cannot be distinguished.
 It is specific not only for the formation of chemical bonds, but also for magnetism.
 That is, in this connection the term exchange interaction arises, a term which is essential for the origin of magnetism, and which is stronger, roughly by factors 100 and even by 1000, than the energies arising from the electrodynamic dipole-dipole interaction.

 As for the spin function $\chi (s_1,s_2)$, which is responsible for the magnetism, we have the already mentioned Pauli's principle, namely that a symmetric orbital (i.e. with the + sign as above) must be multiplied with an antisymmetric spin function (i.e. with a − sign), and vice versa.
 Thus: